 The Company has four non-executive directors ("Non-Executive Directors") and a company secretary ("Company Secretary").
 It has no executive directors, employees, premises, plant and equipment, or other physical assets.
 The Company's investment activities are undertaken by Platinum in accordance with the investment management agreement between the Investment Manager and the Company ("Investment Management Agreement").
-The Company's day-to-day affairs are managed by Platinum in accordance with the administrative services agreement the between Administrator and the Company ("Administrative Services Agreement").
+The Company's day-to-day affairs are managed by Platinum in accordance with the administrative the services agreement between Company ("Administrative Administrator and the Services Agreement").